ITC-350-DB-Project/Final-Project/README.md

 ```

 ## Endpoints:
+CREATE: `/api/apt`: creates a new APT with data provided

+CREATE: `/api/admin`: creates a new Admin with data provided

-`/api/apt`: lists all APTs from the database
+GET: `/api/apt`: lists all APTs from the database

-`/api/apt/{id}`: queries the DB for a specific APT based on APTID
+GET: `/api/apt/{id}`: queries the DB for a specific APT based on APTID

-`/api/admin`: lists all Admins from the database
+GET: `/api/admin`: lists all Admins from the database

-`/api/admin/{username}`: lists information about a specific Admin based on AdminUsername
+GET: `/api/admin/{username}`: lists information about a specific Admin based on AdminUsername

+UPDATE: `/api/apt/{id}`: updates APT information with data provided

+UPDATE: `/api/admin/{username}`: updates the password for the Admin

+DELETE: `/api/apt/{id}`: deletes an APT matching the ID provided

+DELETE: `/api/admin/{username}`: deletes an Admin matching the username provided

 # App Info